cgwalters/build-api/build-api.md

 --------

-This MUST be a Makefile, as consumable by an implementation of "make" such as GNU Make.
+This MUST be a Makefile, as consumable by an implementation of "make" compatible with GNU Make.
 It MUST have the following targets:

 * `all`: Build all of the software.
 This variable SHOULD accept a make variable called `BUILDAPI_JOBS`.
 The `BUILDAPI_JOBS` variable specifies roughly how